agrc/metadata-asset-tracking-tool/metadata/recreation/trails_and_pathways.md

 ### How was the dataset created?

 UGRC created this dataset using map data purchased from Orbital View by the GOED Office of Outdoor Recreation.
-Since this original purchase, trails have been added from a variety of sources including the National Park Service, local county authorities, the US Forest Service, and the [Mountainland Association of Governments](https://mountainland.org/).
+Since this original purchase, trails have been added from a variety of sources including the National Park Service, local county authorities, the US Forest Service, the [Mountainland Association of Governments](https://mountainland.org/), the Utah Department of Transportation (UDOT) and the [Wasatch Front Regional Council](https://wfrc.org/) (WFRC).
 This dataset is maintained by UGRC in collaboration with the [Wasatch Front Regional Council](https://wfrc.org/).
 Additional trails can be [submitted](https://gis.utah.gov/contact/) to UGRC for inclusion in this map layer.

 ### How reliable and accurate is the dataset?